Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Projective -manifolds with a parallel tractor split cross product

 Such (oriented) conformal structures are precisely characterized by the holonomy reduction we are investigating: The following restates \cite[Theorem A]{HammerlSagerschnig} in the language of tractor geometry and parallel split cross products, but see also \cite[Theorem 9]{NurowskiDifferential}.

-\begin{theorem}\cite[Theorem A]{HammerlSagerschnig} An oriented conformal structure $\mbc$ is induced by some $(2, 3, 5)$-distribution, that is, $\mbc = \mbc_D$ for some distribution $D$, iff $\nabla_0$ admits a holonomy reduction to $\G_2^*$, that is, iff $\mcT_0$ admits a $\nabla_0$-parallel split cross product $\btimes$. \end{theorem}
+\begin{theorem}\cite[Theorem A]{HammerlSagerschnig} An oriented conformal structure $(M_0, \mbc)$ is induced by some $(2, 3, 5)$-distribution, that is, $\mbc = \mbc_D$ for some distribution $D$ on $M_0$, if and only if the normal conformal tractor connection $\nabla_0$ admits a holonomy reduction to $\G_2^*$, that is, if and only if $\mcT_0$ admits a $\nabla_0$-parallel split cross product $\btimes$. \end{theorem}

-\begin{proof}[(Sketch of proof.)]
-The implication $\Rightarrow$ follows from the construction of $\mbc_D$ in the proof of Theorem \ref{theorem:Nurowski}.
-Conversely, given a holonomy reduction of the normal conformal tractor connection $\nabla_0$ and hence of the Cartan connection $\eta_0$ to $\G_2^*$, the curved orbit decomposition formalism determines a Cartan geometry of type $(\G_2^*, Q)$ on $M_0$, which in turn determines a $(2, 3, 5)$-distribution on $M_0$ via (\ref{equation:D-from-Cartan-connection}); by equivariance, this construction is the inverse of Nurowski's construction. \end{proof}

 The algebraic properties of the (split) cross product described in Subsection \ref{subsection:octonions-cross-product-g2} let us efficiently characterize in native tractor language the $(2, 3, 5)$-distribution determined on a signature-$(2, 3)$ conformal manifold $(M_0, \mbc)$ by a parallel tractor split cross product $\btimes$.
 Per \eqref{aJdef}, define